Khalefa-H/CSUAutoClock/README.md

 <li>1. install Python "winget install python" or get python3 from the MSstore
 <li>2.
 Use python pip to install requirements "pip install -r "Wherever you put the application"\requirements.txt "
-<li>3.Run gui.exe or Run the GUI with "python.exe .\Data\Scripts\clocker.py" NOTE: Delay is in Minutes
+<li>3.Run gui.exe or Run the GUI with "python.exe .\Data\Scripts\clocker.py" NOTE: Run Setup login First (You can leave password empty if you plan to use the prompted version)

 usage: clocker.py [-h] [--Config | --no-Config]
                   [-u | --username | --no-username]